adarsh21b/Baseball-Win-Prediction-/README.md

 ## WHIP
 The WHIP is one of the metrics most frequently used to evaluate a pitcher's performance.
 The formula is simple: divide a pitcher's total innings pitched by the total of his walks and hits.
 It stands to reason that the best pitchers in the league should be able to stop baserunners because they often have the lowest WHIPs.
 However, WHIP does not consider the means by which a hitter reached base.
 Naturally, home runs hurt pitchers more than walks do.
 Hit batsmen, errors, or fielder decisions have no impact on a pitcher's WHIP.

+# Features in Rolling Average for 100 days
+The model could be able to more accurately capture trends and patterns in the data over time by building rolling average features on top of the existing characteristics.
+In a statistical computation known as a rolling average, a set of data is averaged over a predetermined amount of time, with the time period "rolling" ahead as new data become available.
+For each day in the dataset, the model would average the previous 100 days of data, for a rolling average period of 100 days, for instance.
+The data could be smoothed down in this way to highlight long-term patterns while minimizing short-term swings.

+## Difference of Rolling Average for 100 days
+One characteristic is simply subtracted from another to produce the difference between two features.
+The difference would be favorable, for instance, if the home team had a greater value for a specific trait than the visiting squad.
+However, it's also critical to take into account the potential drawbacks of these derived features, such as the possibility that they may be sensitive to the magnitude of the original characteristics and may not always offer insightful information.